Cytoid/Cytoid/README.md

 Cytoid is built in C# with [Unity 2019.4.8f1 (Personal)](https://unity3d.com).

 Because of license restrictions, some plugins/assets used in the project are not included in this repository.
-View the [.gitignore](https://github.com/TigerHix/Cytoid/blob/main/.gitignore) for more information.
+View [.gitignore](https://github.com/TigerHix/Cytoid/blob/main/.gitignore) for more information.

 ## License

-Source code (excluding graphical assets, unless stated otherwise) is distributed under [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
-See [`LICENSE`](https://github.com/Cytoid/Cytoid/blob/main/LICENSE) for more information
+Source code (excluding graphical assets, unless stated otherwise) is distributed under [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).